bharatmajjiga/dreamProject/README.md

 and also the posts posted by the user, and the todo list if the user has created any.

+## The back end service/api's required for this front end application are used from online fake rest api https://jsonplaceholder.typicode.com/

 The main theme of starting this project is to learn angular framaework

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.5.